jeffdonthemic/jeffdonthemic.github.io/_posts/2011-02-08-my-favorite-salesforce-com-spring-e2809911-features.markdown

 ---
 layout: post
 title:  My Favorite Salesforce.com Spring ’11 Features
 description:   The salesforce.com Spring 11 release is set to start rolling onto orgs in the next few days.
 Are you ready?
 This release is packed with all kinds of platform #superfrickinawesome-ness!!
-Once again, Ive scoured through all 88 pages of the  release notes and pulled out my favorite features.
-I didn’t hit all of the items in the release notes so make sure you pull up the PDF and check out all of the goodies for this release.
-Also check out the Spring ’11 Force.com Platform Release Preview page  fo
+Once again, Ive scoured through all 88 pages of the  release notes and pulled out my favorite features.I didnt hit all of the items in the release notes so make sure you pull up the PDF and check out all of the goodies for this release.
+Also check out the Spring 11 Force.com Platform Release Preview page  fo
 date: 2011-02-08 14:12:58 +0300
 image:  '/images/slugs/my-favorite-salesforce-com-spring-e2809911-features.jpg'
 tags:   ["salesforce"]
 ---
 <p><img style="float: left;" title="spring-11-logo.png" src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1401027582/a2zzwwfh7byuxw1ia0rk.png" border="0" alt="Spring 11 logo" width="200" height="245" /></p>
 <p>The salesforce.com Spring '11 release is set to start rolling onto orgs in the next few days.
 Are you ready?
 This release is packed with all kinds of platform #superfrickinawesome-ness!!
-Once again, I've scoured through all 88 pages of the <a href="https://na1.salesforce.com/help/doc/en/salesforce_spring11_release_notes.pdf" target="_blank">release notes</a> and pulled out my favorite features.
-I didn’t hit all of the items in the release notes so make sure you <a href="https://na1.salesforce.com/help/doc/en/salesforce_spring11_release_notes.pdf" target="_blank">pull up the PDF</a> and check out all of the goodies for this release.
-Also check out the <a href="http://developer.force.com/releases/release/Spring11" target="_blank">Spring ’11 Force.com Platform Release Preview page</a> for any last minute info.
+Once again, I've scoured through all 88 pages of the <a href="https://na1.salesforce.com/help/doc/en/salesforce_spring11_release_notes.pdf" target="_blank">release notes</a> and pulled out my favorite features.I didnt hit all of the items in the release notes so make sure you <a href="https://na1.salesforce.com/help/doc/en/salesforce_spring11_release_notes.pdf" target="_blank">pull up the PDF</a> and check out all of the goodies for this release.
+Also check out the <a href="http://developer.force.com/releases/release/Spring11" target="_blank">Spring 11 Force.com Platform Release Preview page</a> for any last minute info.
 I've tried to link the features below to the appropriate section in the preview site for more info.</p>
 <p>There are a number of new enhancements across the platform but developers really come out ahead with this release.
 Last fall I named the Winter '11 release, "<em>OMG!
 We Love Outlook!</em>" due to the heavy emphasis on Salesforce for Outlook.
 I've aptly named the Spring '11 release "<a href="http://www.youtube.com/watch?v=8To-6VIJZRE" target="_blank">Developers!
 Developers!
 Developers!</a>".
 You'll see why as the article progresses.</p>
 <p><strong>Google Chrome Support</strong></p>
 <ul>
 <li>Hurrah!
-Salesforce now supports Google Chrome version 8.0.x and Google Chrome Frame plug-in for Microsoft® Internet Explorer.</li>
+Salesforce now supports Google Chrome version 8.0.x and Google Chrome Frame plug-in for Microsoft Internet Explorer.</li>
 <li>Now there's no reason why you shouldn't be using my kick-ass Chrome plugin, the <a href="/force-com-utility-belt/" target="_blank">Force.com Utility Belt</a>. </li>
 </ul>
 <p><strong>Chatter Enhancements</strong></p>